Technology can benefit both caregivers and the people they care for. But, how?

 Tablets from iPad to Lenovo and Samsung – all offer a range of features for everything from sharing care schedules to family video chats to posting a picture at a variety of price points.

-For as well as the loved one they support, connecting via video is vital to staying connected.
+For caregivers as well as the loved one they support, connecting via video is vital to staying connected.

 A vital way to understand current technology and stay engaged is by receiving tech training and support.
 Teaching technology to your elder loved one can be challenging.
-However, training your loved one on technology can help take some of the burdens off of you in the long run and can help build their around using different types of technology.
+However, training your loved one on technology can help take some of the burdens off of you in the long run and can help build their self-esteem around using different types of technology.

 Let’s review two helpful tech training options for you and your loved one to consider.